pydanny/daniel.feldroy.com/pages/books/everyone-dies-sample.md

 # Chapter 4 \- Timo

 Timo the woodcutter marveled at the quality of the wood used to construct the table on which their food was served.
 Black walnut cut into wide planks and finished to bring out the rich, dark, chocolate hues.
-Even stains and knife cuts from years of being used to serve food couldn’t diminish the lovely quality of the table.
+Even stains and knife cuts from years of being used to serve food couldn’t diminish the lovely craftsmanship of the table.

 He took another bite of the meat pie on his plate.
 The crust was perfectly flaky, the meat fresh, and the sauce rich with the luxurious taste of wine.
 He washed it down with excellent beer served in a tin mug.
 He had never eaten so well.